CM relief fund a boon to poor: MLA

 Highlights

-Describing Chief Minister’s Relief Fund as a boon to the poor, Rajampet MLA Meda Venkata Mallikarjuna Reddy praised Chief Minister YS Jagan Mohan Reddy for sanctioning funds liberally to those people suffering with health issues.
+Describing Chief Minister’s Relief Fund as a boon to the poor, Rajampet MLA Meda Venkata Mallikarjuna Reddy praised Chief Minister YS Jagan Mohan Reddy for sanctioning liberally the funds to those people suffering with health issues.

 Handing over the Rs 3 lakh cheque to one Shaik Suleman of Bestha Palle village in Sundupalle mandal, who is suffering with a heart ailment, on Sunday, the MLA said that during the previous TDP government, it was very difficult for the victims to secure CM’s relief fund as there was a laborious procedure for it.